aushack/bin2words/README.md

 PERFORMANCE

-bin2words was not written to be fast (maybe it should be?).

-Using the default key, it took 3 minutes to encode a 100MB AVI file resulting in a 400MB text document (1 byte = 4 bytes).
+Using the default key, it took 80 seconds to encode a 100MB AVI file resulting in a 400MB text document (1 byte = 4 bytes).
 By compressing the text document with bz2, the ZIP archive of the 400MB text document was a reasonable 104MB.
-Using the default key, it took over 1.5 hours to decode the 400MB text document back into the 100MB AVI file, as matching strings is not a quick process.
+Using the default key, it took over 75 seconds to decode the 400MB text document back into the 100MB AVI file.

 REQUIREMENTS